swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 The same tests pass and fail, but still not much explanation.
 We could start adding some lines to give us more information about each test and why it might fail, but that could get tedious as we write basically the same things over and over for each test.
-Since we don't want to repeat ourselves, or anyone else, we look to others for a solution.
+Since we don't want to repeat ourselves, we might write some functions to keep track of the expected result, and report when it doesn't match the observed results.
+However, that seems like something that many people need, so maybe someone else did that already, and we don't want to repeat others, either.

 # Nose: A Python Testing Framework